 - What value can I offer that audience?

 - What is my podcast’s niche? (how will it be different? better? why would someone listen to my podcast over others in the same category?)

 Now that you know what you’ll be talking about and why, here are the basic steps to launch a podcast:

 1. Listen to other podcasts.

-Find a few highly recommended podcasts in different subject matters and listen to them for a couple months.
-Yes, a couple months.
+Find a few highly recommended podcasts in different subject matters and listen to a couple months’ worth of episodes.
 This gives you time to see how they change from week to week, but also notice where they’re consistent.
 You want both consistency and variety.
 Consistency of format, variety of content.
 We’ll come back to that.
 What I noticed about the best podcasts was that they all had a consistent format to the beginning, middle and end.
-Production quality was also fairly decent, with unique music and introductions, usually with a different voice than the host’s.
+Production quality was also fairly decent, with unique music and introductions, usually using a different voice than the host’s for the intro.

 For The Build Cycle, I came up with the following sequence:

 - The Summary: who I’m interviewing and why it’s worth listening to.
 Mine is 50 seconds because I want people to quickly get into the main interview, and it keeps me from rambling.
-This is where I hope to hook you into listening past the…
+Having a “fixed” length intro also means I don’t have to rework my background music’s length for every episode, which saves time in post-production.
+This is where I hope to hook you into listening past…

 - The Outro: The recap of the interview, calling out my highlights and key points.
 This is usually 60 seconds of recap followed by 30-40 seconds of…

 - The Calls to Action: What do I want listeners to do next?
 Follow my blog?
 Subscribe on iTunes?
 Download something?
 Find me on social media?